cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

   --country COUNTRY     Country to search --fires-column FIRES_COLUMN
-                        Column number to query from the file
+                        Column number to query from the file --summary_function SUMMARY_FUNCTION
+                        Function to summarize results, use "mean", "median", or "std_dev"
 ```

 In more detail, the inputs to print_fires.py are as follows: